Frequently Asked Questions About General Ecology Drinking Water Systems.

 How can I tell if my drinking water really is safe?

-There are so many different types of contaminants that it is impossible to be completely sure on all possibilities.
+There are so many different types of contaminants that it is impossible to be completely sure of all possibilities.
 You can, however, have your water tested for bacteriological safety and for specific contaminants.
-The NORS (National Organics Reconnaissance Survey) showed that essentially all treated water supplies have at least trace amounts of chemical contaminants, such as THM’s, present.
-More importantly, Giardia and Cryptosporidia pose very serious health threats with more cases of illness occurring in “city” water than in the wilderness.
+The NORS (National Organics Reconnaissance Survey) showed that essentially all treated water supplies contain at least trace amounts of chemical contaminants, such as THMs.
+More importantly, Giardia and Cryptosporidia pose very serious health threats, with more cases of illness occurring in “city” water than in the wilderness.
 There is no known treatment except prevention for many of these problems.

 What can I do about my drinking water?